swaleha2002/simple-website/Readme.md

 - **Product Data API**: The product data used in this project is fetched from an external API.
 - **Inter Font**: The Inter font from Google Fonts is used for typography.

+  ## website link:
+  I have hosted the this simple project using github pages, do check my website. here is the link : https://swaleha2002.github.io/simple-website/